KxSystems/kx-vscode/README.md

     1. Click the 'Run' buttom on the right hand side of the status bar.
         ![status bar run ](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookstatusbarrun.png)

-    1. Right click and choose 'KX: Execute Entire File' or 'KX: Execute Current Selection' from the menu.
+    1. Right click and choose 'KX: Execute Entire File' from the menu.

-  1. If you wish to only run the current selection (or current line if nothing is selected), right click and choose 'KX: Execute Entire File' or 'KX: Execute Current Selection' from the menu.
+  1. If you wish to only run the current selection (or current line if nothing is selected), right click and choose 'KX: Execute Current Selection' from the menu.

 1. If you have not yet chosen a connection to associate with the workbook you will be asked to choose a connection before the code is executed.
         ![choose connection](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookconnectionlink.png)

-1. The results populate the output and kdb results windows.
+1. The results populate the kdb results window if it is active, otherwise it will populate the output window.

 When you save a workbook file the code and the connection details are stored.
 The workbook icon will be green if it is associated with a connection and grey if there is no association.